robinsmith-source/sdi/docs/chapters/02-using-ssh.md

 # Using SSH

-> This guide covers various aspects of using SSH, from basic connections and managing passphrases with `ssh-agent` to more advanced techniques like host hopping, port forwarding, and X11 forwarding.
+> This chapter covers various aspects of using SSH, from basic connections and managing passphrases with `ssh-agent` to more advanced techniques like host hopping, port forwarding, and X11 forwarding.

 ## Prerequisites